IvanPostarnak/nature-shop-server/docs/requests/employees/get-total-count.md

 "Error querying the database: Server Error"

 // or this
-"Unable to define table by params : 'suppliers' at 'getTotalCount()' method"
+"Unable to define table by params : 'employees' at 'getTotalCount()' method"
 ```